null

 Hook and loop discs

-Hook and loop sanding discs are made up of cloth or paper with a backing material not dissimilar to Velcro.
-There are a system of hooks and loops that are used to affix the sanding disc to the sander.
-This makes it extremely easy to change the disc, without having to sacrifice on the quality of disc used.
+Hook and loop sanding discs are made up of abrasive coated cloth, paper, or film with a backing material similar to Velcro.
+There are a system of small hooks and loops that are used to affix the sanding disc to the sander.
+This makes it extremely easy to change the disc, without having to sacrifice on the quality of the disc used.
 If your sander isn't made to be used with hook and loop sanding discs, you can purchase a converter pad which will enable them to fit on your sander.

 Shop Hook & Loop Discs